34 Integrative Summary Writing

 Integration Icon Stock Illustration ...

-What is an Integrative Summary?
+What Is an Integrative Summary?

-In an integrative summary, the writer summarizes what several sources say about a topic which that has been narrowed down and presented in a prompt.
+In an integrative summary, the writer summarizes what several sources say about a topic that has been narrowed down and presented in a prompt.
 The goal is to present an overall picture of the narrowed topic based on the information discussed in various sources.
-As with any summary, writers do not include their arguments or opinions.
-It is the writer’s job only to provide an objective description of the topic by adhering strictly to the prompt.

 This sort of summarizing resembles some important aspects of research writing at the undergraduate level: